 - Cumin: Just a tiny pinch of cumin will help round out the flavors without being overpowering.

 - Refried Beans: Creamy, homemade refried beans make a delicious base and also keep the ground beef from easily sliding off the tostada.
-Use leftover refried beans or make your own by using delicious homemade pinto beans for the best result.
+Use leftover refried beans or make your own by using delicious Instant Pot Pinto Beans for the best result.

 See recipe card for quantities.